KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/scalability/distributed_computing.md

-# Load environment with ray installed, as well as other dependencies
+# Load environment with Ray installed, as well as other dependencies
-# Can also run ray inside singularitiy containers, assuming that all needed dependencies are installed in the container
+# Can also run Ray inside singularitiy containers, assuming that all needed dependencies are installed in the container
 module load python

 mamba activate fake_ray_environment